data7expressions/jexp/README.md

 ## Features

-- Functions and arrow functions
 - Constants, enums, variables, objects and arrays
 - Arithmetic, assignment, comparison, Logical and bitwise operators
+- Functions and arrow functions
+- distinct and group by
 - Environment variables
+- json and yaml

 ## Global installation